retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 - Review `Working Agreement` and `Code of Conduct`
 - AKS Secure Baseline Overview and Architecture
   - We used the PnP repo and Azure Portal of a deployed cluster
+  - Plan for a lot of questions
 - Break into teams of 4-6
   - Each team deploys an ASB cluster
     - We used colors
     - It needs to be short for ASB_TEAM_NAME
     - red1, blue1, green1 ...
+  - One person should drive the entire initial setup
+    - Do not try to switch off in the middle the first time
-- Stand Up and Planning
+- Stand Up and Challenge Planning
-  - Stand up
+  - Stand up - especially blockers
   - Encourage attendees to clean up unused clusters
   - Plan Challenge Teams
     - We let attendees self-select
     - 2-5 seems ideal
-    - Coaches support
+    - Coaches support, so not too many teams

 ### Day 2+ Agenda

 - Stand up
   - Make sure everyone is on a challenge team
+  - Deal with blockers
 - Hack on Challenges
+  - If blocked, ask for help!
 - Stand up
   - Demos
+  - Deal with blockers
   - Adjust / create new challenge teams
   - Encourage attendees to clean up unused clusters